-

 As institutions are already beset with a myriad of regulatory considerations, counterparty credit risk being just one of them, we have identified three specific points, that institutions may consider putting at the forefront of their agenda in implementing good practices on their counterparty credit risk framework.
 We have selected one practice from each of the categories above, with exception to Risk Control, Management and Measurement, which we believe is an area which requires the least amount of change, when compared to other categories, for affected institutions and hence, will not be covered in this article.

-Establish a Dedicated and Comprehensive Governance Framework over Counterparty Credit Risk
+Dedicated Governance Framework over Counterparty Credit Risk

 Counterparty credit risk is a multidimensional form of risk, driven by counterparty exposure level (i.e. market risk factors) and credit quality (i.e. credit risk factors).
 As such, a number of institutions have designed the framework over counterparty credit risk based on cross-function collaborations among Treasury and Asset and Liability Management, Corporate and Investment Banking and Global Financial Markets in the first line of defence (1LOD) and between market and credit risk departments in the second line of defence (2LOD).